BatchClayderman/Cryptography-Schemes/README.md

 		return (w, )
 ```

-After multiple experiments, we found the following issues, some of which lead to computation errors in coefficient computation and polynomial computation.
+After multiple experiments, we found the following issues, some of which led to computation errors in coefficient computation and polynomial computation.
 Especially, the polynomial computation result of one of the roots based on the corresponding coefficients figured out is always non-zero.

 - When ZR elements are used to express the coefficients, the following issues occur.
   - ``self.__group.init(ZR, 1)`` multiplied by the ZR element from the same ``PairingGroup`` object does not equal to the ZR element itself.